What can institutional investors gain from custody diversification?

 At Finoa, we regularly hear from asset managers who picked a custodian offering competitive prices to invest in Ethereum or Bitcoin but later shifted to newer digital assets not supported by the chosen custodian.
 We are proud to offer industry-leading token coverage, enabling institutional investors to support the development of emerging blockchain protocols without having to compromise on the security or usability of their assets.

 The relationship between cost and risk depends not only on the number of custodians but also on whether staking, lending, or other (decentralized) financial activities are undertaken.

-Custodians’ pricing models usually include a setup fee plus a percentage fee on assets held in custody, which decreases with larger amounts.
+Custodians’ pricing models usually include a setup fee plus a percentage fee on assets held in custody, which decreases with higher amounts.
 Custodians, therefore, incentivize asset managers to put their entire portfolio with that one custodian, paying one setup fee and benefiting from the lowest possible percentage fee on the assets.
-This may be why we see crypto ETP providers diversifying their custody beyond a single custodian but not spreading their assets across more than two.
+This may be why we see crypto ETP providers diversifying their custody beyond a single custodian but not spreading their investment across more than two.

 However, the cost and risk relationship is not as straightforward as shown in the graphic above.
 How much cost can be offset by participating in staking and lending and how risky those activities are should also be regarded.
 While it’s possible to stake assets in custody, lending involves removing assets from the account and increasing the risk.
 Asset managers will have to consider the balance of risk and cost and decide how they wish to manage their digital assets.